Osoblaha: Etymology

 The Czech name of the village came from Latin names of two local watercourses, Osoblaha and Planá, in Latin Ossa and Plavia.

-The German name "Hotzenplotz" was derived from German Holzen Platz (literally "wooden place") and has its origin in oak forests in the area.
+The German name Hotzenplotz was derived from the German words Holzen Platz (literally 'wooden place') and has its origin in oak forests in the area.
 It served the German writer Otfried Preußler for naming his famous children's book character of "The Robber Hotzenplotz".

 Geography

 Osoblaha is located about 36 km north of Bruntál and 46 km south of Opole.
 It lies in the Osoblažsko microregion on the border with Poland.
 It lies in the Opava Hilly Land.
-The Osoblaha River flows through the municipality and the Prudnik connects it near the Czech-Polish border.
+The Osoblaha River flows through the municipality and the Prudnik connects it near the Czech–Polish border.

 In the territory of Osoblaha lies the former village of Studnice, which was abandoned in 1971.

 History

 The first written mention of Osoblaha is from 1233.
 The village gained town rights in 1251, which opened the way for its subsequent economic development.

 The Jewish population in Osoblaha was first documented in the 14th century.
 During the 19th century, Jews made up 30% of the town's population.
 However, they left the town before World War II.

-According to the Austrian census of 1910, the town had 2,853 inhabitants, almost all of whom declared themselves to be German-speaking.
+According to the Austro-Hungarian census of 1910, the town had 2,853 inhabitants, almost all of whom declared themselves to be German-speaking.
 The main religious groups were Roman Catholics with 2,779 (97.4%), followed by Jews with 58 (2%).

 From 1938 to 1945, Osoblaha was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
 Although Osoblaha was the first town in the Czech lands to be liberated, in March 1945, the bitter fighting caused the destruction of 90% of all buildings.
-The German population was expelled and the town became significantly depopulated.
+The German-speaking population was expelled and the town became significantly depopulated.
 In 1960, the municipality lost its town status.